Exodus Chapter 6

 Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
 The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here

-took him Elisheba, daughter of Amminadab, sister of Naashon, to wife ; and she bare him Nadab, and Abihu, Eleazarאֶלְעָזָר
+took him Elisheba (my God has sworn or God is an oath), daughter of Amminadab, sister of Naashon, as wife ; and she bore him Nadab, and Abihu, Eleazarאֶלְעָזָר

 Transliteration: ‘elʿāzār Pronunciation:el-aw-zawr’ Eleazar = “God has helped” 1. the high priest son of Aaron 2.
 Abinadab’s son who cared for the ark 3. the priest who rebuilt and dedicated the restored walls of Jerusalem in time of Ezra 4. one of David’s mighty warriors 5. a Levite 6.someone of the linage of Parosh For more info click here